powlo/weather.metoffice/README.md

 weather.metoffice
 =================

-Weather plugin for XBMC which fetches data from the UK Met Office.
+Weather plugin for XBMC.
+Fetches data from the UK Met Office.